 Your wardrobe is a favorite nesting ground for mold as the lack of ventilation in there is the perfect environment it needs to thrive.
 Whether on clothes, shoes, or bags, molds can adhere firmly to your items and consequently, damage them.
 Worse still, they can spread from your closet into other parts of your home.

-First off, your wardrobe needs to be properly ventilated at all times.
-There’re lots of stuff crammed into it that can cause stuffiness, hence creating the right conditions for mold growth and FYI, leather is a prime victim.
-Invest in a dehumidifier that removes water from air.
-You can also leave the wardrobe doors open, after all, who would come in to look at the content inside?
+Your wardrobe needs to be properly ventilated at all times.
+There is a lot of stuff crammed into it that can cause stuffiness, hence creating the right conditions for mold growth, and FYI, leather is a prime victim.
+You can easily do this by leaving the wardrobe doors open, after all, who would come in to look at the content inside?

-Avoid putting damp clothes in your wardrobe, unless of course you want the mold to come in to stay.
-Even if you’re in a hurry to get your clothes out of the rain, first leave them out of your closet to dry properly.
-At least wait for 24 hours before you hang it up.
+Avoid putting damp clothes in your wardrobe, unless of course, you want the mold to come in to stay.
+Even if you’re in a hurry to get your clothes out of the rain, be wise to leave them out of your closet to dry properly.
+Wait, at least, 24 hours before you hang it up.
 That’s how to prevent mold on clothes.

 Walls sweat you know and having your wardrobe a few inches from the walls will help minimize condensation.
-Also, it’s best to give away those clothes you don’t wear anymore, as too many cloths in a small space can make your closet a mold paradise.
-Your clothes need some breathing space, so a crammed up wardrobe does more harm than good.
-How to prevent molds on clothes in wardrobe.
+Also, it’s best to give away those clothes you don’t wear anymore, as too many clothes in a small space can make your closet a mold paradise.
+Your clothes need some breathing space, so a crammed-up wardrobe does more harm than good.

 Finally, don’t be complacent.
 Always check for molds on your clothes, shoes, and bags.
 Most times, early detection makes a whole lot of a difference.